 I can only describe this time as “fog”.
 I was in a near two-year fog.
 I was not unhappy in this fog.
 It was simply a new life.
 I was in survival mode; simultaneously working to enjoy some of the most beautiful moments I had ever experienced.
 (Cloudy days DO produce the best light for a poetic image).
 Some days I sat in the fog, others I skipped.
 Some days I danced and others I crawled on aimlessly, completely exhausted.
 Some sunsets I cried, others I laughed.
 Some sunrises I contemplated what I had done to get here, and others I wept in the joy of a life I never knew I’d love so much.
 The fog is a complicated place of every emotion you can contemplate having.
 Some days you have them all at the same time.

 There was a framework of the woman I’d become on the other side of this, waiting for me.
 I had no idea she was even there.
 I thought the fog was my new normal.
-I found my way out and stepped into this new structure last week.
+I found my way out and stepped into this new structure a few months ago.
 It was a welcome surprise.
 The fog is still at my heels as I learn my next chapter, this new body, and how to move forward.
 It’s one of the most interesting experiences I’ve had.
 It’s an entire new shift in “being”.

 This new framework is strong.
 The materials are of a timeless quality.
 It’s stable and it stands tall.
 My life’s history has been the missing piece to fulfill this structure and give it real breath.
 As I’m leaving my fog at my heels I feel, for the first time in my life, empowered.

 I’m not a “me” I thought I could ever become.
 I am not a “me” I could have contemplated ever striving to be.
 I’m better.